DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-data.md

     >
     > The invoked [Query Builder](../report-designer-tools/query-builder.md) allows you to join multiple tables, filter, sort, and group their data, and calculate various aggregate functions.
     >
-    > Although you can join different tables within a single query, master-detail data sources are preferred in most cases to provide better performance.
+    > We recommend using master-detail data sources because the reporting engine obtains data from these data sources faster.

 5. Set master-detail relationships on this wizard page.
 Hover the master table name, click the plus button and choose the detail table.